 Occupational Therapists assess vision, perception, cognition and motor skills in order to determine an individual’s feasibility for obtaining a driver’s license.
-Having a learner’s permit or driver’s license is not a prerequisite for this service.
+Having a learner’s permit or driver’s license is not a requirement for this service.
+A driving evaluation is a prerequisite for any other driving service at WWRC.
 Following the evaluation, a report is generated with detailed, individualized recommendations.
 Recommendations may include:

-Students that obtain the necessary knowledge upon completion of the Stand Alone Program will be taken to the local Department of Motor Vehicles for testing.
-An accommodation of reading the test questions or assisting with comprehension can be provided if scheduling permits.
-Student’s diagnoses and/or medications will also be reviewed at the beginning of their program and, if deemed necessary per DMV requirements, students may be required to obtain medical clearance prior to taking the written test.
+Students that obtain the necessary knowledge upon completion of either class will be taken to the local Department of Motor Vehicles for testing.
+Student’s diagnoses and/or medications will also be reviewed in relation to DMV requirements.
+Education on medical clearance will be provided as needed.

-Behind-the-wheel training can be provided by an Occupational Therapist and/or a Certified Driving Instructor (CDI).
+Behind-the-wheel training can be provided by an Occupational Therapist (OTR/CDRS) and/or a Certified Driving Instructor (CDI).
 In order to participate in driver’s training, an individual is required to have a valid Learner’s Permit.
-Driver’s training is provided by an Occupational Therapist for persons with medical diagnoses or who need adapted equipment for driving.
-This service may be provided as part of a comprehensive medical program or as a “Stand Alone” service.
+This service can be provided as part of a comprehensive medical program or as a “Stand Alone” service.